28msec/zorba/test/rbkt/Scripts/w3c/Readme.txt

    Note that this assumes your build directory is ../../../../build.
 If that is not true, specify the path to your build directory:

-  cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake
+  cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake > zorba-xqts-submission.xml

    The script depends on the XQTS schema being located in

   w3c_reportingresults/XQTSResult.xsd

-   The XQUTS import script puts this in place appropriately.
-If you do not run the import script, just copy the "ReportingResults" directory from the XQUTS download to w3c_update_reportingresults.
+   The XQTS import script puts this in place appropriately.
+If you do not run the import script, just copy the "ReportingResults" directory from the XQTS download to w3c_reportingresults.